COVID-19 ALERT: The ATM Cave reopened for visitation on August 3rd, 2020. The Belize International Airport opened on October 1st. Please visit our

 Visiting the ATM Cave

 book your tour early to ensure that you secure your spot for your preferred day.
-You must also be accompanied by a licensed tour guide.
-Additionally, you guide must be licensed specifically for the ATM cave.
+Park rangers collect entry tickets at the gate, but tickets are only sold in San Ignacio town and only to licensed guides.
+Additionally, your guide must be licensed specifically for the ATM cave.
 There are only about 25 such licensed guides in the country.

 What to Bring/Wear?